maxmouchet/HMMBase.jl/README.md

 ## Project Status

-The package is tested against Julia 1.0 and the nightly builds of the Julia `master` branch on Linux.
+The package is tested against Julia 1.0 and the nightly builds of the Julia `master` branch on Linux and macOS.

 ## Questions and Contributions